-JFET preampA preamplifier with Junction Field Effect Transistor (JFET) makes your guitar sounds great, operating in similar manner to the vacuum tubes.
-This circuit is very simple to build and can be used as a booster.
+JFET preampThis preamplifier with JFET transistor sounds great.
+It operates in similar manner to vacuum tubes.
+The circuit is very simple to build and can be used as a booster.

-Designators and components Step 3 of 5
+Designators and components Step 2 of 5

 GENERAL DESCRIPTION OF COMPONENTS

 The resistors should be ¼ Watt metal type.
 You can either use a multimeter or the color bands to obtain their values.
 Resistors do not have polarity, you can place them in any direction.

 Electrolytic capacitors have their value printed on them.
 The negative polarity pin is indicated by a white strip along the can.
 They also have a longer leg indicating the positive pin.
 The maximum voltage rating never can be exceeded, make sure you are using at least double voltage rating than your power supply.
 For example, if you are using a 9V power supply, use a electrolytic capacitor with at least 18V maximum voltage rating.